Home > Historic Restoration

 Support our Historic Restoration Efforts

-We have been greatly blessed in our efforts to restore and renovate our historic buildings by a combination of generous contributions from the St. Peter's community, the support of the New Jersey Historic Trust, the involvement of the Diocese of Metuchen, as well as funds from the sale of other property.
+We have been greatly blessed in our efforts to restore and preserve our historic buildings by a combination of generous contributions from the St. Peter's community, the support of the New Jersey Historic Trust, the involvement of the Diocese of Metuchen, as well as funds from the sale of other property.

 If you are interested in contributing to the historic restoration of St. Peter's Church, please contact the Parish Office at 732-545-6820.